Slovenia: Ports

 The major Slovenian port is the Port of Koper.
 It is the largest Northern Adriatic port in terms of container transport, with almost 590,000 TEUs annually and lines to all major world ports.
 It is much closer to destinations east of the Suez than the ports of Northern Europe.
 In addition, the maritime passenger traffic mostly takes place in Koper.
 Two smaller ports used for the international passenger transport as well as cargo transport are located in Izola and Piran.
 Passenger transport mainly takes place with Italy and Croatia.
 Splošna plovba, the only Slovenian shipping company, transports freight and is active only in foreign ports.

 Air

-Air transport in Slovenia is quite low, but has significantly grown since 1991.
+Air transport in Slovenia is very low, but has significantly grown since 1991.
 Of the three international airports in Slovenia, Ljubljana Jože Pučnik Airport in central Slovenia is the busiest, with connections to many major European destinations.
-The Maribor Edvard Rusjan Airport is located in the eastern part of the country and the Portorož Airport in the western part.
-The state-owned Adria Airways is the largest Slovenian airline; however in 2019 it declared bankruptcy and ceased operations.
+The Maribor Edvard Rusjan Airport is located in the eastern part of the country and the Portorož Airport in the west.
+The state-owned Adria Airways was the largest Slovenian airline; however in 2019 it declared bankruptcy and ceased operations.
 Since 2003, several new carriers have entered the market, mainly low-cost airlines.
-The only Slovenian military airport is the Cerklje ob Krki Air Base in the southwestern part of the country.
+The only Slovenian military airport is the Cerklje ob Krki Air Base in the southwest.
 There are also 12 public airports in Slovenia.